 Water Quality is: GOOD

-Mark Creek Water System is currently the Water Supply for all of Kimberley: Kimberley, Forest Crowne, Marysville, Kimberley Golf Course, Riverside Campground, River Bend Lane, River Bend Road, River Ridge Way, Tamarack Lane and Sunflower Drive.
+As of March 15, 2021 Mark Creek Water System is currently the Water Supply for Kimberley, Forest Crowne, Marysville, Kimberley Golf Course, River Bend Lane, River Bend Road, River Ridge Way, Tamarack Lane and Sunflower Drive.